 In 2016, the Department initiated a comprehensive review of the Au pair category and its regulations (at 22 CFR 62.31).
 The Department is currently monitoring the development of litigation related to the category, particularly recent challenges to the federal preemption of local law.
 To ensure that it appropriately addresses these and other developments, the Department is continuing its research and augmenting its category review.
 While the Department conducts this review, it will allow currently designated sponsors to continue to operate under their present designations in accordance with the regulations under 22 CFR part 62 and reminds the sponsors of their obligations to comply with those regulations.

 Under 22 CFR 62.6 and 62.12 respectively, the Department may, in its sole discretion, designate applicants as new exchange visitor program sponsors and determine the number of Forms DS-2019 it will issue to each sponsor.
 Consistent with this authority, the Department has decided to neither accept nor approve new applications from entities seeking Au pair program designation at this time.
 In addition, the Department will not accept or review new or pending expansion requests from au pair sponsors in business during the 2019 calendar year beyond their actual total participants for that year.
 At its discretion, the Department may decide to reallocate among existing sponsors Forms DS-2019 from any sponsors who cease to operate in the Au pair program once the moratorium is in effect.

 The Department expects this moratorium to remain in effect while it completes the above-referenced review of the program and determines next steps, including potential modifications to the program.

 End Supplemental Information

-Deputy Assistant Secretary for Private Sector Exchange, Bureau of Educational and Cultural Affairs, Department of State.
+Assistant Secretary, Bureau of Educational and Cultural Affairs, Department of State.